MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-05-05-best-tools-for-working-with-polymer-clay.md

 date: 2020-05-05T15:21:09.803Z
 description: >-
   These are my favorite tools when making my polymer clay charms.
-I'll break it down by each one and give some of my favorite necessities vs. ones you substitute with household items.
+I'll break it down by each one and give some of my favorite necessities vs. ones you can easily substitute with household items.
 tags:
   - polymer clay
   - polymer clay tools